nasa-gibs/onearth/src/layer_config/README.md

   -w, --no_wmts         Do not use configurations for WMTS.
   -x, --no_xml          Do not generate getCapabilities and getTileService
                         XML.
+  -y, --generate_links  Generate default/current day links in the archive for
+                        time varying layers.
   -z, --no_cache        Do not copy cache configuration files to cache
                         location.
 ```